jkerhin/radio-record/SCRATCHPAD.md

 From some playing with cURL, it looks like all of the servers on "mountpoint 2" return the same stream.
 So now it's time to do my favorite thing in the world...
 XML parsing \s.

-Ok, not too bad, thankfully.
+OK, not too bad, thankfully.
 Also looks like I don't need to worry about `request.preventCache` param...

 # The request itself